coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-09-adventures-with-cbstreams-reducing-and-mixing.md

 We can take that sub-array and send it through the pipeline, adding a second `map()` function.
 We'll pass that array through to an external function, `artistDetailStream()`, which will send off a request to the [Spotify Web API](https://github.com/coldfumonkeh/Spotify-Web-API) to receive information for that artist, searching by the given name.

-`objSpotify` relates to a variable assignment for the Spotifuy Web API component, not included here as it contains oauth-related information as part of the constuctor.
+`objSpotify` relates to a variable assignment for the Spotify Web API component, not included here as it contains oauth-related information as part of the constuctor.
 We also pass through the instantiated `streamBuilder` component into the `artistDetailStream()` function.

 <script src="https://gist.github.com/coldfumonkeh/735a12f802a07f36d73e46880aea4c47.js"></script>